 Trace smiled at him, joining Mercury as Evan released him back into the sky.
 He held a charge dancing between his fingertips as he followed the falcon.
-He didn’t have the falcon’s magically enhanced senses, but he relied on his instincts as he scanned the surrounding countryside looking for their opponent.
+He didn’t have the falcon’s magically enhanced senses, so he relied on his instincts as he scanned the surrounding countryside looking for their opponent.
 Evan and Eric rode on below them.
 There.
-A movement barely noticeable perfectly camouflaged, but Trace was certain it was what they were looking for.
-He unleashed a lightning bolt at his target's feet.
+A movement barely noticeable, perfectly camouflaged, but Trace was certain it was what they were looking for.
+He unleashed a lightning bolt at his targets feet.
 The figure dodged out of the way, its features shifting, becoming more transparent until a human man stood in front of Trace and his friends.
 He was unassuming in appearance, an Errol Flynn like goatee on his face.
 As he surveyed the three of them, Trace could see in his eyes there was no innocence about him.
 There was madness there tinged with mischief.

 “Welcome to the lands of Lord Gray,” the man said.
 “Just the three of you then.
 I see my diversion worked perfectly.
 I must say I’m glad you survived the Knight.”

 “You ordered the attack on the city,” Evan said.

 “Not ordered exactly,” Lord Gray corrected.
 “More like I released my toys on the city.
 You see, I fancy myself quite the alchemist.
 I’ve been experimenting to see if I could endow others with my ability.
 I’ve been successful; unfortunately, it has left my subjects quite insane.
 I wonder what I may create from the likes of you.”